 Functioning in a global economy means doing business with companies and employees around the world.
-That also means hiring talent overseas.
-Time differences and geographical distance adds an additional a layer of caution and responsibility with recruiting foreign employees.
+That also means hiring employees overseas.
+Time differences and geographical distance adds an additional a layer of caution and responsibility when working with foreign employees.

-Read on to learn about what factors you should consider when hiring abroad for your business.
+Read on to learn about what factors you should consider when hiring employees abroad for your business.

 Geert Hofstede researched how different cultures influence the way people interact with each other.
 Through his study, Hofstede discovered six distinct cultural elements that can help someone prepare for hiring an overseas employee: